jdersch/PERQemu/PERQemu/Readme.txt

         Contains dumps of PERQ ROMs necessary for operation.

     Output/
-        When screenshots, printing or logging debug output to disk is implemented, those files will go here by default.
+        When logging debug output to disk is enabled, those files go here by default.
+When screenshots and printing are implemented, that output will land here too.
+(Output directory will be a settable preference.)

 To start the emulator, just run PERQemu.exe: